AndrewJJ/ob_HIIR/README.md

 Provides a wrapper class to easily make use of Laurent DeSoras' HIIR library for oversampling in JUCE projects.

+This implementation predates the oversampling library now implemented in JUCE::dsp and efficiently implements SSE instructions thanks to Laurent's genius.

 ## Why ob_HIIR?

 The ob_ prefix refers to the obLib library used internally by [Oblique Audio](https://oblique-audio.com/).
 This portion of the code shared here is for the benefit of the JUCE community, and is shared without warranty.